Using Plugins 2 - The sync Plugin

 const server = new Server(config);

-server.pluginManager.register('sync', pluginSync);
+server.pluginManager.register('sync', ServerPluginSync);

-Then on the client-side, in the src/clients/player/index.js
+Then on the client-side, in the src/clients/player.js

 :

-// src/clients/player/index.js
+// src/clients/player.js

 import { Client } from '@soundworks/core/client.js';

-import launcher from '@soundworks/helpers/launcher.js';
+import { loadConfig, launcher } from '@soundworks/helpers/browser.js';

-import pluginSync from '@soundworks/plugin-sync/client.js';
+import ClientPluginSync from '@soundworks/plugin-sync/client.js';

 // ...